 Blend until the desired consistency is reached.

-To break up the day and get more nutrients into your system while on a cleanse, eat a handful of nuts or seeds and wash it down with 12 ounces of your ACV/water mix.
-Choose only one type of nut or seed.
+To get more nutrients into your system while on a cleanse, eat a handful of nuts or seeds.
 Good choices include:

 - Sunflower seeds